 In every industry, data science allows organizations to make better-informed decisions that are conducive to success and growth.
-Believe it or not, non-profits could harness this power to optimize their operations in numerous ways.
+Believe it or not, non-profits can benefit from data science by harnessing this power to optimize their operations in numerous ways.

 Such information can help: